splunk/splunk-connect-for-snmp/docs/configuration/step-by-step-poll.md

         port: 163
 ```

-Then we need to pass the proper instruction of what to do for SC4SNMP instance.
+Then it is required to pass the proper instruction of what to do for SC4SNMP instance.
 This can be done by appending a new row
 to `poller.inventory`:

 ```yaml